One-off: generate Taskfile snippets

 # Or run a headless agent for the dashboard

-task-plus wt agent --task=add-login --spec="implement the login page"
+task-plus wt agent add-login --spec="implement the login page"

 # Monitor all running agents